BaoAdrian/cloud-iot-api/dev/README.md

 http://IP_ADDR/cgi-bin/welcome.py
 ```

-This should now reflect the live web application in your browser and any changes made within the instance will be immediately reflected in the web application.
+This should now reflect the live web application in your browser.
+Please see the section for setting up hardlinks between the scripts in the repo and the scripts inside the `cgi-bin` folder so that any changes made within the local repository in the instance will be immediately reflected on the webpage.

 ## Creating a dev environment within the instance